flippercloud/flipper/README.md

 The goal of this gem is to make turning features on or off so easy that everyone does it.
 Whatever your data store, throughput, or experience, feature flipping should be easy and have minimal impact on your application.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'flipper'

+And then execute:

+    $ bundle

+Or install it yourself with:

+    $ gem install flipper

 ## Coming Soon™

 * [Web UI](https://github.com/jnunemaker/flipper-ui) (think resque UI for features toggling/status)